qooxdoo/qooxdoo/docs/core/server_side_rendering.md

 Server Side Rendering (SSR) is an incredibly powerful tool and has it's uses in all kinds of applications.
 Jsx is a great candidate for serialization due to it's lightweight and simplistic nature, making it perfect for generating large reports and other HTML documents.

 ## Jsx and Qooxdoo - How Do They Connect?

-Qooxdoo desktop is a system for, amongst other things, building user intefaces and applications without using HTML or CSS - Jsx on the otherhand almost *is* HTML.
+Qooxdoo Desktop is a system for, amongst other things, building user intefaces and Single Page Applications without using HTML or CSS - Jsx on the otherhand almost *is* HTML.

 The connection between Jsx and Qooxdoo is in their differing abilities.
-While a desktop application can be built in Qooxdoo with relative ease, it's not so easy to serialize on the server, nor is it easy for the browser to paginate Qooxdoo- built web content for printing.
+While a desktop application can be built in Qooxdoo with relative ease, it's not possible to create `qx.ui.*` on the server, let alone serialize that to the client where (for example) we can then allow the browser to paginate web content for printing.

 Enter Jsx.
 Jsx transpiles down to basic calls to Qooxdoo's virtual DOM mechanism and builds a markup document directly.
 This bypasses the layout system, and introduces a need for CSS.
-While QxJsx is nowhere close to being capable of building a full application, it's stripped back featureset and disconnect from `qx.ui.*` makes it ideal for representing large structures of data (eg, invoices or reports) as printable HTML pages.
+There are no user interface components, or anything for interacting with the end user in the way that a Qooxdoo Desktop (ie Single Page Application) would interact with the user.
+Instead, QxJsx's stripped back featureset and disconnect from `qx.ui.*` makes it ideal for representing large structures of data (eg, invoices or reports) as printable HTML pages.

-by building into a server a mechanism by which the Jsx can be pre-rendered, it becomes increasingly beneficial to both the developer and the user to have a lighter and lower-level system for building these static documents.
+By building into a server a mechanism by which the Jsx can be pre-rendered, it becomes increasingly beneficial to both the developer and the user to have a lighter and lower-level system for building these static documents.